|Tuition fee type||Cost (per annum)|

 For more information on student loans, go to:www.gov.uk/student-finance

 Any loans you take out while studying will be added together into one loan account.
 This means that when you start paying back your student loans, you will only make one affordable monthly payment.
 This monthly repayment will be the same regardless of how many loans you have taken out.
 That’s because your repayments are based on a percentage of your salary not how much you borrowed from the Student Loans Company.

 The current threshold for students normally resident in England is £21,000.
 Once your income goes over this threshold your employer will start taking repayments from your salary just like tax and national insurance.
 If your income falls below £21,000 your repayments will stop.

-Once you graduate with a BSc (Hons) in Forensic Science you will be qualified to work in independent forensic analysis, including police scientific work, or for insurance companies or legal firms for example.
+Once you graduate with a BSc (Hons) in Forensic Science you will be qualified to work in independent forensic analysis.

 Professional accreditation / links

 The BSc (Hons) Forensic Science degree is accredited by the Chartered Society for Forensic Sciences.
 Graduates are also eligible for associate membership of the Royal Society of Chemistry (AMRSC).